IxeYgrek/BeamMP-Web-Interface/README.md

     $ Map = “/levels/driver_training/info.json”

+### 11 - Modifying the sudoers file

+To enable the user running Apache to execute scripts and commands without having root rights (which requires entering a root password), you need to add the commands he is authorized to execute to the sudoer file

+    $ sudo visudo

+Add the following lines (without $) to the :

+    $ www-data ALL=NOPASSWD: /bin/systemctl restart BeamMP.service
+    $ www-data ALL=NOPASSWD: /bin/systemctl start BeamMP.service
+    $ www-data ALL=NOPASSWD: /bin/systemctl stop BeamMP.service
+    $ www-data ALL=NOPASSWD: /bin/chmod +x /home/user/BeamMP/BeamMP-Server.ubuntu*
+    $ www-data ALL=NOPASSWD: /var/www/html/beamng/scripts/changemap_script.sh
+    $ www-data ALL=NOPASSWD: /var/www/html/beamng/scripts/removemod_script.sh
+    $ www-data ALL=NOPASSWD: /var/www/html/beamng/scripts/updateserver_script.sh
+    $ www-data ALL=NOPASSWD: /var/www/html/beamng/scripts/uploadmod_script.sh

+**Warning: don't forget to replace the BeamMP service name, the BeamMP server folder /home/user/BeamMP/ and the Web server folder /var/www/html/ with whatever is appropriate for your system.**

 **That's it, your Web interface is up and running.
 Don't forget to open the Apache server port if you want to make it accessible to other trusted players.**